ComedicChimera/whirlwind/Whirlwind/docs/raw_trees.md

 ## Value Nodes

-A value node represents a concrete value, does not connote any operation or computation.
+A concrete value, does not
+connote any operation or computation.

 | Name | Type | Value |